 Frequently Asked Questions

-Ans: In Idaho, a service dog is defined as a specially trained canine that assists individuals with disabilities.
+In Idaho, a service dog is a specially trained canine that assists individuals with disabilities.
 These dogs perform specific tasks directly related to the person’s disability and are protected under federal laws like the ADA.
-It’s essential to understand that emotional support animals and therapy dogs do not qualify as service dogs in Idaho.
+Understanding that emotional support animals and therapy dogs do not qualify as service dogs in Idaho is essential.